AARNet/Globus-Community/globus-community-au/getting_started.md

+---
+title: Getting Started with Globus
+---

-# Getting Started with Globus
+## Getting Started with Globus

 ## Set up your own Globus endpoint